 I can assure you the genre Smooth jazz falls from the sky, onto the minds of the people who create and harness it.
-The emerges where artists are playing jazz music; a significant progression of newer constructs of African, Latin, and European music starting in the 1920s and 1930s.
+The music emerges where artists are playing jazz music; a significant progression of newer constructs of African, Latin, and European music and culture starting in the 1920s and 1930s.
 No record, record label, producer, or artist created smooth jazz singularly, but is easy for anyone to discover its key pioneers who gave it life and energy.
 Smooth jazz and Acid jazz emerge out of Latin-tinged lounge music; experiments showcasing on Broadway and in Hollywood.
 You had to go to theatres and cinemas to open your ears to lounge music.

 Verve Records, a jazz label at the vanguard of the experiment, became a subsidiary of MGM Studios.
 Norman Granz was the head producer at Verve, but Creed Taylor succeeded him in from Impulse Records.
 Impulse just a year old was known for influential recordings from John Coltrane et al. Creed, better than any other individual, made Bossa Nova and Mambo a lucrative and enduring influence in jazz.
 He continued to champion the influence of soul and funk fusion jazz by pairing with Motown to form Kudu Records.
 Dave Grusin, co-founder of GRP Records, himself comes out of Hollywood and a career composer of soundtracks to notable movies.